goodalexander/goodalexander.github.io/_posts/2023-11-20-simplistic-manifesto.md

 The bet could blow up if China wins the Cold War.
 You don’t want to be in a situation where you make enough money to afford life extending tech but aren’t allowed to buy it.

+Don't lose your will to live - defeats the point.
+And you can't extend your life while destroying your health.

+Those are the constraints.

+Outside of that -
 Whatever it takes.